lucrod1/angular-rs-datagrid/README.md

 ```

 ## How render checkbox in collumn
-Defines a property action in config.collumn type = checkbox
+Defines a property type = 'checkbox' in collumn.action.type
 ```
 $scope.config = {
   ...